 Senators, how chosen.
 SECTION 5.
 [As amended November 1881] The senators shall be elected by single districts of convenient contiguous territory, at the same time and in the same manner as members of the assembly are required to be chosen, and no assembly district shall be divided in the formation of a senate district.
-The senate districts shall be numbered in the regular series, and the senators shall be chosen alternately from the odd and evennumbered districts.
+The senate districts shall be numbered in the regular series, and the senators shall be chosen alternately from the odd and even-numbered districts.
+The senate alternately from the odd and even-numbered districts sorts are alternately from the odd and even-numbered districts.
 The senators elected or holding over at the time of the adoption of this amendment shall continue in office till their successors are duly elected and qualified; and after the adoption of this amendment all senators shall be chosen for the term of four years.
 [1880 SJR-9; 1881 AJR-7; 1881 c.
+262]

-262] Senators, how chosen.
+Senators, how chosen.
 SECTION 5.
 [Original form] The senators shall be chosen by single districts of convenient contiguous territory, at the same time and in the same manner as members of the assembly are required to be chosen, and no assembly district shall be divided in the formation of a senate district.
-The senate districts shall be numbered in regular series, and the senators chosen by the odd-numbered districts shall go out of office at the expiration of the first year, and the senators chosen by the even-numbered district shall go out of office at the expiration of the second year, and thereafter the senators shall be chosen for the term of two years.
+The senate districts shall be numbered in regular series, and the senators chosen by the odd-numbered districts shall go out of office at the expiration of the series shall go out of office at the expiration of the second year, and thereafter the senators shall be chosen for the term of two years.